 Changing active to passive voice in Present continuous tense

 Sentences in English are either written in the active voice or the passive voice.
-In this post, we learn how to write sentences of the Present continuous tense in active and passive voice, and how to change the active voice into passive voice.
+In this post, we learn how to write sentences of the Present Continuous tense in active and passive voice, and how to change the active voice into passive voice.

-The Present continuous tense, also known as the Present progressive tense, talks about actions that are taking place in the present.
+The Present Continuous tense, also known as the Present progressive tense, talks about actions that are taking place in the present.

 Active and passive voice of the Present Continuous tense

-A sentence in the Present Continuous tense active voice indicates that someone is doing something (performing an action) in the present.
+A sentence in the Present Continuous tense active voice indicates that someone is doing something in the present.
 But in the passive voice, the sentence indicates that something/someone is being acted upon in the present.
 In the passive voice, the object (the receiver of the action) is what the speaker focuses on.

 • She is judging the act. (active voice)

-Subject (doer of the action) = she
+The subject (doer of the action) = she

-Verb phrase = is judging
+The verb phrase = is judging

-Object (receiver of the action) = the act
+The object (receiver of the action) = the act

 • The act is being judged (by her).
 (Passive voice)

-Object (new subject) = the act (receiver of the action)
+The object (new subject) = the act (receiver of the action)

-Verb phrase = is being judged
+The verb phrase = is being judged

 Both sentences are in the Present Continuous tense but focus on different things.
 The sentence in the active voice focuses on the person performing the action (the subject), and the sentence in the passive voice focuses on the receiver of the action (the object of the verb).